Cinema Touching Disability Film Festival

 The Coalition of Texans with Disabilities (CTD) is proud to host the Cinema Touching Disability Film Festival and Short Film Competition.
 This annual event shines a spotlight on films that positively and accurately represent disability.
 The festival continually serves as a unique and entertaining way of dispelling common misperceptions about disability.

-After ten successful years, Cinema Touching Disability maintains its status as the top cinematic celebration of disability in the state.
+After eleven successful years, Cinema Touching Disability maintains its status as the top cinematic celebration of disability in the state.
 The Texas Governor's Committee on People with Disabilities, the Austin Mayor's Committee on People with Disabilities, the Texas Film Commission, the Austin Film Society and many others have praised and recognized the festival's mission and success.
 The Short Film Competition provides an opportunity for independent filmmakers from around the world to screen their own films about disability, from documentaries to animated shorts to the avant-garde.

 Read more about the history of the Cinema Touching Disability Film Festival and Short Film Competition.